sriyash2k/Brain-Tumor-Detection/README.md

 # Brain-Tumor-Detection

+A project on Early detection of Brain Tumors using Machine Learning and Deep Learning,done during the course CSE3013 Artificial Intelligence at Vellore Institute of Technology,Vellore

+Steps to run the project

 1. Clone the Repository<br />
 2. If downloaded directly extract the file to your preferred location<br />
 3. Libraries Required:<br />